 Yes, being able to easily carry a stroller is key in places like Europe and other big cities where elevators aren’t always an option.
 They’re also essential for airline travel.
 See also: Travel Gear Guide

 An umbrella stroller is called so because it folds up into a lightweight, stick-like thing that resembles a large golf umbrella (see below).
-Note that there are some other really cool lightweight travel strollers out there, like the Zoe XL1 Deluxe, that have a traditional square fold but are great for travel nonetheless.

 Remember, people, when comparing umbrella strollers — every pound/kilo counts!!
 There’s a huge difference between an 8 lb and a 15 lb umbrella stroller.
 Anything above 15 lbs is a disgrace — Chicco (Liteway, my ass) and Graco, I’m looking at you.